Skip to main content

 - Using boost will expend the boost gauge until it reaches zero.

-- Boost Management is a highly vital mechanic involving the amount of boost a player is using in certain scenarios (conserve vs. expend).
+- Boost Management is a vital mechanic involving the amount of boost a player is using in certain scenarios (conserve vs. expend).

 - Combining these various mechanics, players can execute highly technical individual or team plays on both offense and defense.